elbroandrew/elbroandrew/README.md

 ## Hi there,
 - 🌱 I’m currently learning how to code
-- 🦜 I would like to learn coding with other learners
+- 🦜 I would like to learn coding with others